scumdogsteev/RepData_PeerAssessment1/PA1_template.md

 ```

 The mean total number of steps taken per day is **10766.19** and the median is **10765**.
-The preceding sentence
+(The preceding sentence
-used R Markdown to return the values of "meanSteps" and "medianSteps" as
+uses R Markdown to return the values of "meanSteps" and "medianSteps" as
-calculated above.
+calculated above.)

 ## What is the average daily activity pattern?